 In the steps below, we use the GALAX GAMER RGB as an example to demonstrate.
 You can follow the steps to uninstall the newly installed software on your computer.

-1) Type “control panel” in the search box and click Control Panel.
+1) Click the Windows start button (if you hide the search filed), type “control panel” in the search box and click Control Panel.

 2) Choose to view by Category and then click Uninstall a program.